BeatLeader/beatleader-website/README.md

 - [BeatLeader Discord](https://discord.gg/2RG5YVqtG6)

-*The BeatSaber is an unofficial community project and not officially affiliated with Beat Saber or ScoreSaber.*
+*The BeatLeader is an unofficial community project and not officially affiliated with Beat Saber or ScoreSaber.*

 ## Devs